 And, of course, Asturias waiting for them with open arms.

 Since then, the Day of America in Asturias grew in thousands of spectators, in extension through the streets of Oviedo, also in quality and budget.
 The Indian is no longer that protective and beneficent figure who returned to a poor Asturias; but the parade remains, essentially, an exercise of collective memory seasoned by the new times.

-In addition to the festive character, now deepens in the cultural aspect of the event, in the tolerance and integration that require the new migratory processes present throughout the world.
+In addition to the festive character, now it delves into the cultural aspect of the event, in the tolerance and integration that require the new migratory processes present throughout the world.
 That is why the Asturian event involves parallel meetings with Ibero-American journalists, with businessmen, associations and collectives of different sign.

 Diplomats, politicians and personalities witness the event in the first row, along with thousands of chairs are available for the public generated in a monumental grandstand outdoors.

-The parade reaches its greatest splendor as it passes through Uría Street, the capital street of Oviedo, and then continues through an urban circuit through the center of the city.
-Asturian folk groups groups are interspersed with those of Cuba, Ecuador, Mexico, Brazil, Colombia ...
+The parade reaches its greatest splendor as it passes through Calle Uría, the capital street of Oviedo, and then continues along an urban circuit through the center of the city.
+Asturian folk groups are interspersed with those from Cuba, Ecuador, Mexico, Brazil, Colombia ...